megseekosh/dsp_tutorials/README.md

 Cychosz, M. (2024). *Digital Signal Processing for Speech, Language, and Hearing Scientists.* Github repository. [https://github.com/megseekosh/dsp_tutorials]

+## Disclaimer

-Disclaimer: I'm a trained linguist (not an engineer!).
+I'm a trained linguist (not an engineer!).
 If you find an error, let me know so I can make this resource better!
 I don't really get any ``credit'' for this e-book since it's not peer-reviewed---that's not why I wrote it.
 I just think DSP is super important for students in my field(s), and I hope that my unique path to engineering actually makes me better at explaining some of these concepts.
 Happy digital dignal processing!
 Enjoy!